 Check out this Star Tribune article about jobs at The Heights.

 Did you know Cub Foods is District Two‘s largest employer?
 We’ve had numerous conversations with community leaders and most agree: The Eastside needs more jobs with higher pay.
 Let’s use 2019 as an example.
 Although unemployment had dipped below 6 percent before the pandemic, 33 percent of households still made less than $35,000/year.
 The fact is, having a job and thriving in a job aren’t always the same thing.
 Our goal is to change this.

 *Source: Minnesota Compass

 So what are the transportation issues?
 To start, most Eastsiders prefer a commute of 30 minutes or less to get to work (Source: Eastside Employment xChange data).
 And yet, according to Minnesota Compass, 39% of Eastsiders’ commutes exceed 30 minutes.
 Furthermore, 6% of households rely on public transportation and 12% don’t have a car.
 Having a living wage job, closer to home, alleviates these stress factors and provides a better pathway to financial stability.

 Partnering with the Eastside Employment Exchange

-How will Eastsiders learn about job opportunities coming to Hillcrest?
+How will Eastsiders learn about job opportunities coming to The Heights?
 Our partnership with the Eastside Employment xChange will play a big part in this initiative.
 Similar to the work they’ve done at Beacon Bluff, the Xchange will connect with employers to capture information about jobs, hiring processes, and ideal job candidates.
 They will then work with the employment agencies that work directly with residents to facilitate employer/employee matches.